huggingface/diffusers/examples/textual_inversion/README_sdxl.md

   --output_dir="./textual_inversion_cat_sdxl"
 ```

-We only enabled training the first text encoder because of the precision issue, we will enable training the second text encoder once we fixed the problem.
+For now, only training of the first text encoder is supported.